LLNL/axom/src/examples/radiuss_tutorial/lesson_03/README.md

 We are now ready to discuss the ``axom::Array`` class, and its counterpart, ``axom::ArrayView``.

 ``axom::Array`` is a drop-in replacement for ``std::vector`` which can be used with device code.
 In contrast to ``std::vector``, it:
-* supports Umpire-allocators for its memory allocations
+* supports Umpire allocators for its memory allocations
 * has functions that are host/device decorated for execution within GPU kernels
 * does not require its members to be initialized on copy.
 This can be useful, e.g. when allocating memory that will be initialized immediately in a kernel.
 * supports compile-time (non-ragged) multidimensional indexing <i>*[Not demonstrated in this tutorial]</i>